sporto/elm-tutorial/en/03-subs-cmds/03-tasks.md

 We have three messages.

 - `Fetch` for initiating a request to the API.
-- `FetchSuccess` for when we get a succesful response from the API.
+- `FetchSuccess` for when we get a successful response from the API.
 - `FetchError` when we fail to reach the API or fail to parse the returned response.

 ### Json decoder